owasp-modsecurity/ModSecurity/README.md

 The 'ModSecurity' branch no longer contains the traditional module logic (for Nginx, Apache, and IIS) that has traditionally been packaged all together.
 Instead, this branch only contains the library portion (libmodsecurity) for this project.
 This library is consumed by what we have termed 'Connectors' these connectors will interface with your webserver and provide the library with a common format that it understands.
 Each of these connectors is maintained as a separate GitHub project.
 For instance, the Nginx connector is supplied by the ModSecurity-nginx project (https://github.com/SpiderLabs/ModSecurity-nginx).

-Keeping these connectors separated allows each project to be have different release cycles, issues and development trees.
+Keeping these connectors separated allows each project to have different release cycles, issues and development trees.
 Additionally, it means that when you install ModSecurity v3 you only get exactly what you need, no extras you won't be using.

 # Compilation